observIQ/bindplane-aca/docs/architecture.md

 **Purpose**: Primary database for Bindplane configuration, metadata, and operational data.

 **Integration**:
-- Only the main Bindplane application, Jobs component, and Jobs Migrate component connect to PostgreSQL
+- Only the main Bindplane application and Jobs component connect to PostgreSQL
 - NATS, Prometheus, and Transform Agent components do not connect to PostgreSQL
 - Stores agent configurations, user data, and system state
 - Configured with SSL connections for security